terencehuynh/can-i-leave-melbourne/README.md

 The name is pretty self-explanatory.
 But hey, if you wanted to check out the source code of the dumb creation I made, I guess here you go.

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+The content (located in the `content` folder) is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]